-Frontal boundaries, while generally not detectable by CTD surveys, are prominent in the 12 years of ~1 km resolution satellite SST observations analyzed by Ullman and Cornillon (1999; 2001).
+Frontal boundaries, while harder to detect in CTD surveys, are prominent in the 12 years of ~1 km resolution satellite SST observations analyzed by Ullman and Cornillon (1999; 2001).
 The fronts are dynamical features commonly exhibiting sharp gradients in both salinity and temperature, and typically separate fresher inshore water from saltier offshore water.
 As detected in SST, the seasons when they are most common are winter, then summer, then spring, and they are relatively uncommon during fall.
 Frontal probabilities are highest in the area south of Block Island and also high along a band that stretches roughly from there northward and eastward, east of Block Island, to west-central RIS.
 As discussed in the next section below, this distribution can be understood to mark the edge of the LIS outflow, which during low river flow may extend eastward only to mid-BIS but during high river flow can extend to central RIS.
 Satellite sea surface temperature (SST) observations were also analyzed by Fox et al. (2000), who examined vernal warming using 1997 data from areas of BIS, central RIS, and the portion of RIS that enters VS. They identified LIS outflow water by its cool temperature, and quantified its spatial extent and aspects of its pronounced weather-band temporal variability.
 They also noted that areas of BIS and VS tended to be cooler than central RIS, which they attributed to more efficient mixing of colder deep water to the surface.

 CTD surveys were repeated several times in 1998-1999, mostly during the summer and winter months, at 5 stations near and north of the OSAMP domain boundary in the vicinity of the mouth of NB (Kincaid et al. 2003).
 The vertical structure and seasonal variations of temperature and salinity were consistent with those described above for northern RIS, and an east-west gradient, with salinity increasing eastward across the mouths of the West and East Passages, was noted.
-This was interpreted as evidence that the NB/MHB estuarine exchange circulation consists mostly of northward inflow of salty RIS waters through the eastern side of East Passage, and to a lesser extent the West Passage.
+This was interpreted as evidence that the NB/MHB estuarine exchange circulation consists mostly of northward inflow of salty RIS waters through the eastern side of East Passage together with a southward outflow of fresher water through the western side of East Passage, and to a lesser extent the West Passage.